KTH-EXPECA/docs/source/network-ep5g/index.rst

 * Now go back to *Routers* on the left panel.
 Click on your newly defined router, and under *Interfaces* tab, click "Add Interface".
   Add the the new local network as subnet.
 You can leave the IP address blank if you want.
 Then, the IP address you have earlier defined as gateway of the subnet will be used for the interface.
-Click *Submit*
+Click *Submit*.

 .. figure:: router9.png
   :alt: Router add interface towards worker node container